aolaleye/todo-app/README.md

 # Todo App

-An Angular app that allows users to create a todo list and delete items from the list upon completion
+_This Angular app allows users to create a todo list and delete items from the list upon completion_

 #### __Overview:__